 • People whose parents are no longer able to provide care due to ageing or own health needs.

 • People who require the support of a wider community and who struggle to live alone in society.

 • People who have an assessed need under the Care Act 2014.

 We charge £15.91 for our support hours (Subject to annual review).
 The number of care and support hours are determined in assessments and communication with the funding authority.

 The cost for day services is £34.42 per day (or £17.21 per session), although there may be some variation if there are additional support needs for personal care and during lunch time.

-If you would like to apply for a residency or day services, please either contact us via the below contact methods or fill out the Application Form and email it back to us.
+If you would like to apply for a residency or day services, please either contact us via the below contact methods or download and complete the New Resident Application Form and email it back to us.